johnpapa/pwa-angular/README.md

 ### Online only
 - *master* branch

 The app only runs online.
-There is no service worker.
+There is no service worker `sw.js` and no `manifest.json`.
 Push notifications are disabled.

 ### Manual Service Worker
 - *sw/manual* branch